Jaredslocker21/organic_cat/README.md

 As a Site User I can Easily Log In and Log Out so that Access my personal account

-As a Site User I can **Easily Recover my password ** so that Recover access to my account
+As a Site User I can Easily Recover my password ** so that Recover access to my account

 As a Site User I can Have a personalized user profile so that View my personal order history and payment information

 **EPIC 6: Sorting and Searching**

+As a Developer, I want to add Navigation so that the user can make their search for desired products fast and effective.

+As a Shopper, I want to be able to search the ecommerce page.

+As a Developer, I want to add Categories so that the user can make their search for desired products fast and effective.

+As a Shopper, I want to be able to search the ecommerce page.

 As a Shopper I can sort the list of available products so that Easily identify best price, categories and sorted products